 Have an agenda for the study session, and it should ideally be biased toward resolving difficult concepts and problems.
 It shouldn’t be about studying together.

 This is what top performers in any field do.
 They practice a move even if it’s uncomfortable, identify weak areas, and then improve them.
-(This is also called deep practice.)
+(This is also called deliberate practice.)
 In nutshell, you’re doing something similar (you’re improving by resolving problem areas in your understanding).

 Meet only when you need to meet.
 That is, when you’ve problems to resolve.
 Frequency may depend on what’s on the horizon.
 If a submission deadline is looming or an exam isn’t far, then you may meet more often compared to ‘normal’ times.